aodoming/Pewlett_Hackard_Analysis_ADominguez/README.md

 Create Entity Relationship Diagrams(ERDs), perform data modeling, and complete analysis on an employee database using SQL techniques.

 BRIEF PROJECT SUMMARY
-      A company's baby boomer cohort wil be retiring at a rapid rate.
-The compnay wants to who would be retiring in the next few years, who would meet the crietria for retirement packages and how many positions will come available as a result.
+      A company's baby boomer cohort will be retiring at a rapid rate.
+The company wants to who would be retiring in the next few years, who would meet the criteria for retirement packages and how many positions will come available as a result.
 The database analysis will future proof the company by generating a list of all employees getting ready to retire, who is eligible for the retirement package and retirees       who could be potential mentors and a resource for the company.